How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 TIPS:

-• Look for good quality both in materials and how it was made.
+• Look for good quality in both the materials and how it was made.

 • A lot of new chests of drawers are built so poorly and with cheap materials.
 That is one item that I like to buy used and refinish.

 • Look for furniture that has “good bones”.
-By this I mean, has good form and style.
-It may not be the right color, but that is something that is can easily be changed.
+By this, I mean it has good form and style.
+It may not be the right color, but that can easily be changed.

-• If you don’t like the hardware on a piece of furniture, you can purchase new and change it out.
+• If you don’t like the hardware on a piece of furniture, you can purchase new hardware and replace it.
 Putting a new set of drawer pulls can really change the look of a chest.

 KITCHEN GADGETS AND BOTTLES

-There are a lot of fun ways to use old kitchen gadgets and bottles.
+There are many fun ways to use old kitchen gadgets and bottles.

-• I used this old tin to put my paintbrushes in.
+• This old tin is to store my paintbrushes.

 • I have a thing for tall skinny bottles.
 They make really cute vases and can also be used to store small sewing supplies and office supplies.